Performance and development appraisal policy

 • are set appropriate, outcome-focussed and SMART objectives with their appraiser to achieve, which are linked to the corporate plan priorities

-• are made aware of any areas in their work that are not to the required standard
+• are made aware of any areas in their work or behaviour that are not to the required standard

 • receive recognition for their achievements

-• receive regular feedback with the aim to support and to improve and develop their performance
+• give and receive regular constructive and respectful feedback with the aim to support, improve and develop their positive behaviours and performance

 • identify with their line manager their learning and development needs and aspirations